The Erlang Weighted Tree, A New Branching Process: Other Technical Proofs

-It is easy to check that the function $f_{k}$ is a Borel function from $G_{**}$ to $\mathbb{R}$.
-Let $D_1$ and $D_{\root}$ denote the degree of a vertex at the first generation and the degree of the root vertex, respectively.
-Simplifying \eqref{eq:unimodprop}, we have
+It is easy to check that the function $f_{k}$ is a Borel function from $G_{**}$ to $\mathbb{R}$, where $G_{**}$ is the set of isomorphism classes of connected locally-finite networks with an ordered pair of distinct vertices; see \cref{sec:back_randomgrpah}.
+Let $D_1$ and $D_{\root}$ denote the number of descendants of a vertex at the first generation and the degree of the root vertex, respectively.
+Simplifying \cref{eq:unimodprop}, we have

-Now if $D_1$ and $D_{\root}$ are independent, then $D_1$ has the size-biased distribution corresponding to $D_{\root}$.
-This is the case for the unimodular Galton-Watson Tree \cite{Bordenave2016}.
-However, $D_1$ and $D_{\root}$ are not independent in our setting.
-Another interesting observation is that the degree distribution of different generations are not the same since the probability of the events $n_{\boldsymbol{i}} = m$ and $v_{\boldsymbol{i}}=x$ depends on the depth of the vertex $\boldsymbol{i}$.
-Owing to this interdependence structure, at present we do not have a characterization of the degree distribution at any level other than the root.
-We also believe that $D_l$, the degree distribution of a typical vertex at generation $l$, converges in distribution to the size-biased distribution of $D_{\root}$ as $l\to\infty$ but establishing this is also an open problem.
-In Section \ref{sec:numsim}, we investigate these claims via numerical simulation.
+From the last display we can check that if $D_1$ and $D_{\root}$ are independent, then $D_1+1$ would have the size-biased distribution corresponding to $D_{\root}$.
+This is the case for the unimodular GWT~\cite{Bordenave2016}.
+However, in our setting, $D_1$ and $D_{\root}$ are not independent.
+Another interesting observation is that the degree distributions of different generations are not the same since the probability of the events $n_{\boldsymbol{i}} = m$ and $v_{\boldsymbol{i}}=x$ depends on the depth of the vertex $\boldsymbol{i}$.
+Owing to this interdependence structure, at present, we do not have a characterization of the degree distribution at any level other than the root.
+We will revisit this problem in Section~\ref{sec:DegreeDistRev}, and characterize the number of descendants of a typical vertex in generation $l$ as $l\to\infty$ (assuming extinction doesn't occur), after presenting the point process perspective.